MediaNerdStudio/companion-module-sony9pin-vtr-control/README.md

 ## Notes
 - Requires Node 18+
-- Depends on `sony9pin-nodejs@0.5.0` for Blackmagic AMP helpers
+- Depends on `sony9pin-nodejs@0.6.3` for Odetics helpers and retains AMP helpers